Illustration of a bodybuilder building bigger back muscles with dumbbell lat exercises.

 We recommend rowing the dumbbell up to your armpits.

 Alright, that’s it for now.
 For more, we have articles about the best dumbbell leg exercises, chest exercises, back exercises, and arm exercises.
+We also have an article with explanations and tutorial videos of all the best dumbbell exercises.
 Those articles also have some sample workouts you can do.

 Shane Duquette is the co-founder of Outlift, Bony to Beastly, and Bony to Bombshell.
 He's a certified conditioning coach with a degree in design from York University in Toronto, Canada.
 He's personally gained 70 pounds and has over a decade of experience helping over 10,000 skinny people bulk up.